mwaylabs/generator-m-ionic/docs/intro/whats_in_the_box.md

 - **Cordova** and it's **CLI** for accessing phone APIs and building the app - http://cordova.apache.org/
   - **ngCordova** connecting Angular with Cordova http://ngcordova.com/
 - **SASS** as the CSS preprocessor of choice - http://sass-lang.com/
+- **JADE** as the HTML template engine of choice - http://jade-lang.com/

 an integrated **testing workflow** with: